lhondareyte/nanobsd/README.md

 ### Optionnal packages

-You can add official packages à build time with `NANO_PACKAGES` option.
+You can add official packages at build time with `NANO_PACKAGES` option.
 For example:

     NANO_PACKAGES="nginx modsecurity3-nginx"